Sandomhet/Portfolio/public/markdown/blogs/Data-Structures/bbst.md

 Properties:
 1. For every node $rt$, $|h(lk) - h(rk)| \leq 1$.

-Rotations:
-- Right Rotation (for left-heavy imbalance)

-When insertion, left, left -> right rotation; right, right -> left rotation; left, right -> left-right rotation; right, left -> right-left rotation.
-On the lowest unbalanced node.

 Algorithms:
 1. Insert the new node as in a regular BST.
 2. Backtrack to the root, updating heights and checking balance factors.
 3. Perform appropriate rotations to restore balance.
 Do 1 or 2 rotations as needed.

+Rotations: When insertion, left, left -> right rotation; right, right -> left rotation; left, right -> left-right rotation; right, left -> right-left rotation.
+On the lowest unbalanced node.

 Four cases of rotations:
 - Left-Left Case: $x$ inserted into left subtree of left child of $\alpha$.